joanseg/The-Positioning-Manual/chapters/09-Managing-the-Fear.md

 I can think of multiple examples of generalists specializing and working less while generating the same amount of revenue, or working the same amount and generating more revenue.
 Connie--a self-employed mother of two--cut her workload in half and maintained the same revenue (100% increase in profitability).
 Val--another self-employed mom--maintained her workload and tripled her revenue (300% increase in profitability).

-Professional services firms that squeeze every drop of benefit out of specialization and all the downstream advantages thereof (ability to value price, ability to sell advice rather than or in addition to implementation) can break into the vaunted territory of $400,000 in revenue per full time equivalent (FTE).
+Professional services firms that squeeze every drop of benefit out of specialization and all the downstream advantages thereof (ability to value price, ability to sell advice rather than or in addition to implementation) can break into the vaunted territory of $400,000 in yearly revenue per full time equivalent (FTE).
 I'm not saying this is common, and I'm certainly not promising this for you, but it is possible.

 So run the numbers for yourself.
 What would a 100% to 300% increase in profitability look like for _your_ business?
 Get specific about what this would mean for you.
 Maybe it's one of these: